opf/openproject/docs/development/data-flow/README.md

-# Processing of personal data
+# Flows of personal data

-> **Note:** Purpose of this document is to provide users a starting point for creating their own data privacy information documentation imposed by the GDPR.
-The legal information for using services provided by the OpenProject GmbH can be found here:
+Status of this document: 2023-10-31

+## Purpose of this document

+This document describes the flows of personal data in the OpenProject software.
+The purpose of this document is to support the data controllers of organizations that are using OpenProject in their own infrastructure to prepare their own data protection documents as required by the GDPR.

+> **Note:** Customers of the [OpenProject GmbH](https://www.openproject.org/legal/imprint/) that subscribed to the [OpenProject Enterprise Edition Cloud](https://www.openproject.org/enterprise-edition/) (a software-as-a-service) please check the following legal documents:
+>
 > * [Privacy Policy](https://www.openproject.org/legal/privacy/)
 > * [Data Processing Agreement](https://www.openproject.org/legal/data-processing-agreement/)
 > * [Sub-Processors](https://www.openproject.org/legal/data-processing-agreement/sub-processors/)
 > * [Technical and Organizational Data Security Measures](https://www.openproject.org/legal/data-processing-agreement/technical-and-organizational-data-security-measures/)

-Status of this document: DRAFT 2023-10-28

-## Purpose and subject of processing
+## Groups of personal data

-### A1: Anonymous access of OpenProject
+OpenProject is a project management and team collaboration software.
+The software processes personal data of four different groups:

+- **User master data:** Serves the administration of a user account
+- **Functional assignments:** Connects a user with work packages, projects, teams, budgets, time logs etc.
+- **Logfiles:** Automatically created protocols of user activity
+- **Content data:** Person mentioned in text or shown in pictures.
+Those persons do not necessarily not need to be a user.

+### A: Usage without user account

-Depending on the individual permission and authentications settings persons can access OpenProject [anonymously](../../system-admin-guide/users-permissions/roles-permissions/#anonymous) without a user account.
+Depending on the individual [permission](../../system-admin-guide/users-permissions/) and [authentication](../../system-admin-guide/authentication/) settings an OpenProject project can be accessed for read-only [anonymously](../../system-admin-guide/users-permissions/roles-permissions/#anonymous) without a user account.
 The [OpenProject community platform](https://community.openproject.org) is an example of an OpenProject installation where individual projects where set to public.

+Anonymity is not complete because the underlying webserver might still generate its common logfile (weblog).

-### B: Registration of a user account
+### B: User master data

-To sign-in to the OpenProject platform, the registration of a user account is required.
+To sign-in to the OpenProject platform, the [registration of a user account](../../system-admin-guide/users-permissions/users/#create-users) is required.
 For registered user's the following personal data are processed:

 ##### User profile (bu-01)